 The best Indian restaurants in Soho

-As ever, Soho is a hotbed of young, exciting food talent, but the best Indian restaurants in Soho for our money is a fan-favourites that has become a veteran of the scene - Kricket on Denman Street.
+As ever, Soho is a hotbed of young, exciting food talent, but the best Indian restaurants in Soho for our money are fan-favourites that have become veterans of the scene - Kricket and Gunpowder.

 What: We love this Soho branch of the legendary Brixton pop-up, both for its buzzy atmosphere and incredible eats.
 The concise menu features a core list of Kricket classics, such as bhel puris and Keralan fried chicken with curry-leaf mayonnaise, plus a few seasonal specials, while the drinks list contains gems such as rum-spiked masala chai.
 Part of Kricket’s charm is the counter dining set-up, though there are larger tables in the basement for groups.